oclipa/javascript-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Lambdas: <br/><code class="ex">functions treated as data</code></button>
 <div class="content" style="display: none;" markdown="1">

 Lambda expressions are abstractions that enable a function to be passed around like data.
-In other languages that support them, lambda expressions are normally identified by arrow notation (`=>`), but this is not the case in Javascript.
+In other languages that support them, lambda expressions are normally identified by arrow notation (`=>`), but this is not the case in JavaScript.

-In Javascript, it is common for 'lambda expression' to be reserved for anonymous functions, but this is not strictly true.
+In JavaScript, it is common for 'lambda expression' to be reserved for anonymous functions, but this is not strictly true.
 It is perfectly possible for a named function to a lambda expression *as long as it is passed into another function and treated as data*.
 In addition, it is perfectly possible for an anonymous functions to not be a lambda expression *if it is not passed into another function*.
 An example of this latter case would be a Self-Executing Function.

 In summary: Lambda means "function used as data".